Merkoba/Hue/README.md

 To run it properly in production you will have to configure Apache or some other webserver to use a reverse proxy.
 A sample vhost configuration for Apache (apache_vhost.conf) is included.
 For using https LetsEncrypt is suggested.

-Using 'forever' is suggested to control the Node process.
+Using pm2 is suggested to control the Node process.

 # Configuration